Dog Harness Chafing: Fit Checks That Stop Armpit Rub

 Before you head out, run a simple indoor movement test.
 Ask your dog to walk a few steps, turn both ways, sit, and stand again.
 If the straps pull into the elbows, bunch behind the shoulders, or shift when the leash takes light pressure, refit before starting the walk.

 Then do a short outdoor test rather than a full long walk.
 After a few minutes, stop and recheck the harness.
-Look behind the elbows, across the sternum, and under buckles for redness, hair breakage, damp grit, or flattened fur that shows the harness is grinding into one spot.
+Look behind the elbows, across the sternum, and under buckles for redness, hair breakage, damp grit, flattened fur, or a strap line that keeps landing in the same armpit area.
+These are often the first signs of harness chafing before the skin looks seriously irritated.

 If you are also pairing a leash at the same time, use this dog harness and leash set guide to judge whether the issue is really the harness, the leash length, or the way both pieces work together in your walking environment.